iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 ## Summary

-The COVID-19 vaccines are available in New Hampshire at multiple mass drive-through vaccination sites as well as at pharmacies like CVS and Walgreens.
+The COVID-19 vaccines are available in New Hampshire at multiple mass drive-through vaccination sites as well as at pharmacies like Walmart's, CVS, and Walgreens.

 The Vaccine Finder will not tell you which vaccines are available at the mass vaccination sites - only which ones are currently in stock at pharmacies.